jfrog/jfrog-cli/documentation/JFrog-CLI.md

 * Make sure your Artifactory server is included in JFrog CLI's configuration, by running the _jf c show_ command.
 * If needed, configure your Artifactory instance using the _jfrog c add_ command.
 * Set the ID of the configured server as the value of the JFROG_CLI_PLUGINS_SERVER environment variable.
-* If you wish the name of the plugins repository to be different than jfrog-cli-plugins, set this name as the value of the JFROG_CLI_PLUGINS_REPO environment variable.
+* If you wish the name of the plugins repository to be different from jfrog-cli-plugins, set this name as the value of the JFROG_CLI_PLUGINS_REPO environment variable.

 The **jf plugin install** command will now install plugins stored in your private registry.